Democratic Movement – United Georgia

+History

 Until 2012, the party was in opposition to the government led by Mikheil Saakashvili and his United National Movement.
-The party favoured closer ties with both Russia and the European Union while maintaining and expanding many of the government's economic and social reform initiatives.
+The party favored closer ties with both Russia and the European Union while maintaining and expanding many of the government's economic and social reform initiatives.
 It also claimed to seek greater political freedom above and beyond what Saakashvili's administration claimed to provide.
-It vehemently opposed what it characterised as authoritarianism on the part of Saakashvili's government.
+It vehemently opposed what it characterized as authoritarianism on the part of Saakashvili's government.
+The party was one of the main organizers of the 2011 Georgian protests.
+On May 21, 2011, when over 10,000 people protested against Mikheil Saakashvili's government, party leader Nino Burjanadze, her Husband Badri Bitsadze and other leaders of opposition were main figures.

 The government accused the opposition of plotting a coup in the wake of the 2008 South Ossetia war.
 In turn, the party accused the government of conducting a "campaign of terror" against the opposition.

-In 2014 some leaders of Christian-Democratic Movement joined and formed Bloc with Burjanadze's party and Georgian Troupe, bloc gained more than 10% on local elections, on Tbilisi Mayoral elections, 2014 party's candidate Dimitri Lortkipanidze came third.
+The party has remained in opposition since the Georgian Dream's victory over the United National Movement in 2012 parliamentary elections.
+It challenged both Georgian Dream and United National Movement, two largest and most influential parties in Georgia, and briefly established itself as the third force in the Georgian politics.

+The party opposed the Georgia's proposed NATO membership and blamed it for Georgia's strained relationship with the Russian Federation.
+The party proposed to reject Georgia's prospective NATO membership by enshrining "non-bloc status" and military neutrality in the constitution.
+In exchange for this, the party promised to restore good relations with Russia, reaching an agreement with Moscow on a visa-free regime for Georgians, removing Russian troops from Abkhazia and South Ossetia (disputed Georgian regions under Russian occupation since the 2008 Russo-Georgian War) and opening Russian market for Georgian products.
+To this end, the party's leader Nino Burjanadze visited the Russian President Vladimir Putin in Moscow several times, the most recently in 2019.